Restore Our Vote

 Non-Violent Felony Criteria:

-- Have been convicted of a non-violent felony in a Virginia court, or convicted in a U.S. District Court, military court or a court of another state or territory
+- Have been convicted of a non-violent felony in a Virginia court or in a U.S. District Court

-- Have completed serving the prison sentence and been released from probation or parole; and
+- Have completed serving the prison sentence and have been released from supervised probation or parole; and

-Three ways to request restoration of rights for non-violent offenses:
+Two ways to request restoration of rights for non-violent offenses

 - Complete the online request form on the Secretary of the Commonwealth’s website;